cryptoeconomics-study/website/docs/getting-started/welcome.md

 ## What is Cryptoeconomics.Study?

+Cryptoeconomics.Study is a 1 Stop Shop For Cryptoeconomic Mechanism Design.
+Our goal is to help you understand and utilize the fundamentals of cryptoeconomics to build cool stuff (and maybe even contribute to Ethereum development!).
+At it's heart, cryptoeconomics is all about aligning incentives.
+Incentives are all about people.
+We have a passionate and collaborative community working through the course who are happy to help at any time (the best way to learn is to teach).
+The course is broken down into chunks, each chapter focusing on a particular flavor of cryptoeconomic mechanisms, and each subsection focusing in on the practical real world tools that make it happen.
+We present this material in the form of engaging lectures, detailed documentation and resources to dive deeper on all topics covered, and challenging coding assignments.
+This will get you familiar with concepts, tooling, and workflow used to build cryptoeconomic systems in the real world on Ethereum!

-If you are not sure where you should get started, check out our [intro video](https://www.youtube.com/watch?v=m-0escxJ-j8) which are designed to give you a high level overview of everything covered in Cryptoeconomics.Study.
+If you are not sure where you should get started, check out our [intro video](https://www.youtube.com/watch?v=m-0escxJ-j8) to get a high level overview of everything covered in Cryptoeconomics.Study.

 ## Coding Challenges